AtomsofConfusion/AtomsofConfusion.github.io/2016-snippet-study/errata.md

   obfuscated and transformed examples, despite being outside the scope of the atom.

+<a name="8_bit_byte"></a>
+* Architecture-specific: We specifically excluded code that relied on architecture-specific definitions.
+However, our snippet [Question 119](questions#q119) (Type Conversion) relies on the often assumed, but not guaranteed, factor that a byte has 8-bits.
+While chars are mandated to be the same size as bytes, the size of bytes are not fixed across architectures.

 <a name="big_literal"></a>
 * We intended to keep integer literals small, to minimize the difficulty of arithmetic computation.
 The following questions had larger than desirable constants: